docsforadobe/javascript-tools-guide/4 - User-Interface Tools/index.rst

 versions of a string.
 For complete details of this ExtendScript feature, see "Localizing ExtendScript strings" on page 224.
 A localization object is a JavaScript object literal whose property names are locale names, and whose property values are the localized text strings.
-The locale name is an identifier as specified in the ISO 3166
+The locale name is an identifier as specified in the ISO 31

-CHAPTER 4: User-Interface Tools

-Localization in ScriptUI objects

-104

 standard.
 In this example, a btnText object contains localized text strings for several locales.
 This object supplies the text for a Button to be added to a window w: